populse/mia_processes/docs/html/_sources/documentation/bricks/stats/spm/Level1Design.rst.txt

         ex.
 [None, [None, ['pmod1', 'pmod2']]]

 - *sess_cond_pmod_values <=> sess.cond.pmod.param* [#label]_
-    The values used for the parametric modulation, one for each occurence of the event (a list of items which are a list of items which are a list of items which are a list of items which are a float).
+    The values used for the parametric modulation, one for each occurrence of the event (a list of items which are a list of items which are a list of items which are a list of items which are a float).
 In a general way, ``sess_cond_pmod_values`` can be defined as:

     .. code-block:: python